 Summertime = a lot of laundry.
 And a lot of stains on that laundry.
-Grass stains, skinned knees, ketchup drips, popsicles - you name it, it's probably stained that white t-shirt or favorite skirt.
+Grass stains, skinned knees, ketchup drips, popsicles - you name it, it's probably stained that white T-shirt or favorite skirt.
 I've been a little disappointed with the stain sprays I've bought from the store, so for a few months I've been researching different DIY stain remover spray recipes to see if I could find one that works.
-Trust me, this one is pretty fantastic.
+After a lot of trial and error, I finally stumbled into one I love.
+And trust me, this one is pretty fantastic.

 How did it fare?
 All but the mustard came out pretty well.
 I rinsed it in hot water and, after letting it dry in the sun, most of the mustard stain came out too.
 (That's another tip—the best bleach around is good old sunlight!)